 5.A113 The allocation of the frequency band 14.8-15.35 GHz to the space research service on a primary basis is limited to satellite systems operating in the space-to-space, space-to-Earth and Earth-to-space directions at distances from the Earth less than 2 × 106 km.
 Other uses of the frequency band by the space research service are on a secondary basis.
 (WRC-23)

-OPTION 3 (J, KOR, VTN, IND)
+OPTION 3 (ATU, J, KOR, VTN, IND, INS)

 NOC